shreyas-debug/PromptGuide/README.md

 1. Go to the "Actions" tab in your GitHub repository
 2. Select "Deploy to GitHub Pages" workflow
 3. Click "Run workflow"

+### Troubleshooting

+If deployment fails with "Get Pages site failed":
+- Ensure GitHub Pages is enabled in repository Settings → Pages
+- Make sure the source is set to "GitHub Actions" (not "Deploy from a branch")
+- Check that your repository is public (or you have a paid GitHub plan for private repos)
+- Verify the workflow has proper permissions (should be automatic)

 ### Note